citp/privacy-policy-historical/v/vi/vis/visanow.com.md

-> *The following text is extracted and transformed from the visanow.com privacy policy that was archived on 2011-11-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111103195828id_/http%3A//www.visanow.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the visanow.com privacy policy that was archived on 2012-05-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120515100935id_/http%3A//www.visanow.com/index.php/privacy-statement) for the most accurate reproduction.*

-# VISANOW - Online U.S. Immigration and Visa Processing
+# Privacy StatementVISANOW | VISANOW

 VISANOW is committed to protecting the privacy of all users of our services and to maintaining applicable attorney-client privileges.
 Please review this policy to understand the steps VISANOW has taken to secure your personal information.